We’ve heard the saying that fast fashion is harmful to our planet.

 Well as it turns out, in more ways than you might think.

 The problem with fast-fashion is that it causes overproduction.
-Unfortunately, overproduction of clothing is a major source of the greenhouse gasses that are currently overheating our planet.
+Unfortunately, overproduction of clothing and swimwear is a major source of the greenhouse gasses that are currently overheating our planet.
 This is an industry that profits off of the idea of trends, cheap material, and low prices.

 On a consumer level, fast-fashion has made it incredibly easy to find designer knock-offs at an affordable price.
 This meant that essentially everyone had access to looking expensive, even if they paid less than $50 for their entire outfit.
 However, fast-fashion comes at a high environmental and social cost.

 The demands of fast-fashion create a dilemma which asks consumers to choose between affordable clothing and the planet- Ideally, we’d hope that everyone would choose the planet.

 Everyone is guilty of underestimating the power of their actions.
 When millions of people continue to buy new clothes and bikinis each week, individual actions start to add up.

 Fast-fashion companies will continue to produce based on market demands.
 Cheap fabric allows brands to keep their prices low, but it also is more susceptible to rips, holes, and tears causing the consumer to go through clothes more often, while slowly killing the planet.
 Produce, purchase, rip, repurchase, and the cycle continues.